morokhalid16/advanced-python-test/README.md

 Some really important tips:
  * Comments and tests are a big plus
  * You might need pytest (and you can use any other package)
- * There are three parts (algorithm, advance, data) you can choose to skip one.
+ * There are three parts (algorithm, advanced, data) you can choose to skip one.
  * You can use internet